-Polish Composers Report From Outer Space
+The Polish Composers Who Recreated Outer Space

 While Poland was obviously not in the front row of the powers competing in the space race, it did engage successfully in an altogether different race.
-Its stake was representing what space and alien civilizations may actually sound like.
+Its stake was representing what space and alien civilisations may actually sound like.

 The place where most of this out-of-this-world music was created, generated and sometimes composed was the Polish Radio Experimental Studio (PRES).
-Here, in the little space allotted to the studio in the Polish Radio’s headquarters, avant-garde composers like Krzysztof Penderecki or Arvo Pärt crossed paths with technology freaks like Eugeniusz Rudnik.
+Here, in the little space allotted to the studio in Polish Radio’s headquarters, avant-garde composers like Krzysztof Penderecki or Arvo Pärt crossed paths with technology freaks like Eugeniusz Rudnik.
 But as it turns out, it was the technicians who were the real visionaries, even if the experiment in which they were engaged was not entirely voluntary and self-conscious: it was the only possible way of doing things.

-One of the earliest ventures of PRES composers into the sci-fi realm of Socialist film came only two years after the establishing of the studio in 1957.
-The original music for Kurt Maetzig’s 1959 DDR-Polish co-production The Silent Star (based on Stanisław Lem’s novel The Astronauts) was composed by Andrzej Markowski, but the electronic sound effects were realized at the PRES by Krzysztof Szlifirski and Eugeniusz Rudnik.
+One of the earliest ventures of PRES composers into the sci-fi realm of socialist film came only two years after the establishing of the studio in 1957.
+The original music for Kurt Maetzig’s 1959 DDR-Polish co-production The Silent Star (based on Stanisław Lem’s novel The Astronauts) was composed by Andrzej Markowski, but the electronic sound effects were realised at the PRES by Krzysztof Szlifirski and Eugeniusz Rudnik.

 Whenever voices for green aliens were needed in a film, Warsaw engineers were called to the rescue.

-Lem: Describing the Unheard
+Lem: describing the unheard

 This early period in the output of the PRES is represented on the album by Krzysztof Penderecki’s soundtrack for the short animated film Excursion into Space, directed by Krzysztof Dembowski.
 The film came out in 1961, the year the first man, and a brother from the Eastern Bloc, Yuri Gagarin, was sent into space.
 The script for the film was written by Poland’s future sci-fi guru Stanisław Lem.